 Ernest was working as a non-domestic groom (eg. for a business rather than a family) in 1901 aged 15 and likely how he met Millie whose father was a domestic coachman.
 The MAYHEW family was living at 222 Bedford Road, Kempston New Town whilst the COWLEY family was living to the west of the old village at The Stables (aka grooms cottages), Kempston House, Green End.

-Ernest married Millie in spring 1907 when they were age 25 and 24.
+Ernest and Millie married on 20th May 1907 in Kempston, Bedfordshire when they were age 21 and 20.
 They had four children between 1908-1927, my grandfather Cecil being the first, followed by Ernest 7 years later, Samuel just over 5 years after that, and lastly Marjorie another 6 years later (my granddad was nearly 20 years older than his sister).
-Ernest and Millie lived at Church End in Biddenham, Bedfordshire their whole lives.

 - Joseph Benjamin Cecil Mayhew, aka Cecil (b.01 Feb 1908 in Kempston, Bedfordshire)

 - Ernest Frank Mayhew (b.14 Nov 1915 in Biddenham, Bedfordshire)

 - Samuel John Mayhew, aka Johnny/Jack (b.13 Apr 1921 in Kempston)